elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-concept-of-symmetry-in-graphs-and-provide-an-example.md

 url: /learn/mathematics/questions/explain-the-concept-of-symmetry-in-graphs-and-provide-an-example
 score: -1.0
 related_article1:
-    id: 163728
+    id: 163712
-    title: >-
-        How does symmetry around the line y = x affect the graph of inverse functions?
+    title: How is radical notation used to represent square roots?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-symmetry-around-the-line-y--x-affect-the-graph-of-inverse-functions
+    url: /learn/mathematics/questions/how-is-radical-notation-used-to-represent-square-roots
 related_article2:
-    id: 163728
+    id: 163717
-    title: >-
-        How does symmetry around the line y = x affect the graph of inverse functions?
+    title: How does the graph of an inverse function relate to the line y = x?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-symmetry-around-the-line-y--x-affect-the-graph-of-inverse-functions
+    url: /learn/mathematics/questions/how-does-the-graph-of-an-inverse-function-relate-to-the-line-y--x
 related_article3:
-    id: 163728
+    id: 163712
-    title: >-
-        How does symmetry around the line y = x affect the graph of inverse functions?
+    title: How is radical notation used to represent square roots?
     subject: Mathematics
+    url: /learn/mathematics/questions/how-is-radical-notation-used-to-represent-square-roots
+related_article4:
+    id: 163711
+    title: What is the principal square root of a number, and how does it differ from other square roots?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-principal-square-root-of-a-number-and-how-does-it-differ-from-other-square-roots
+related_article5:
+    id: 163718
+    title: What is the standard form of a quadratic function, and how can you identify its vertex and axis of symmetry?
+    subject: Mathematics
-    url: /learn/mathematics/questions/how-does-symmetry-around-the-line-y--x-affect-the-graph-of-inverse-functions
+    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-function-and-how-can-you-identify-its-vertex-and-axis-of-symmetry
 ---

 &nbsp;